DS-Without-Tears/DS-Without-Tears/index.md

 Are you ready to take your research to the next level with a better understanding of data science?

-The first session will run for six weeks and begins **February 22nd**.
+The inaugural session will run for six weeks and begins **February 22nd**, 2021.

-To register, sign up via the following form: https://tinyurl.com/datasciencewithouttears
+To register, sign up via the following form: [https://tinyurl.com/datasciencewithouttears](https://tinyurl.com/datasciencewithouttears)

-Requests for further information should be sent to [datasciencewithouttears@gmail.com](mailto:datasciencewithouttears@gmail.com).
+Requests for further information should be sent to: [datasciencewithouttears@gmail.com](mailto:datasciencewithouttears@gmail.com).

 # Pre-Requisites